Sanju-1114/snake-game/README.md

 4. Eat the red food to grow and increase your score.
 5. Restart the game with the "Play Again" button when the snake collides with the wall or itself.

+6. If you want to do any changes you are free to do in your local system or to fork and pull request for changes.

 ## Technologies Used
 - **HTML5**: For the game structure and canvas.
 - **CSS3**: For styling, including responsive design.